Frequently asked questions

 I want to extend an existing patio, how do I know which slabs to use?

-What is different about laying porcelain stone?
+What is different about porcelain paving?

 For more details see our porcelain product guide.